 I can only recommend adding soda ash directly to dye in very specific circumstances in which you are going to immediately (and I really do mean immediately) use all your dye.
 It just fades surprisingly fast.

-I’m planning to put together another post soon with specific measurements and recommendations for painting on fabric based on what I learned here today, so keep an eye out!
+I put together a post with recommendations for painting on fabric based on what I learned here today.

 Did you have any interesting observations or comments on this experiment?
 I’d love to hear it!
 Comment below!